-Some printers automatically move the paper up one line when they receive a CARRIAGE RETURN.
-Since the computer also moves the paper up one line (by using a LINEFEED), the paper may move up two lines instead of one.
+Some printers automatically move the paper up one line when they receive a carriage return.
+Since the computer also moves the paper up one line (by using a line feed), the paper may move up two lines instead of one.
 It is possible to tell the computer not to send any particular character to the printer.
-The most common requirement is to ignore LINEFEED which has an ASCII code of 10.
-FX 6 is used to set the printer ignore character, so FX 6, 10 will set it to ignore "line feeds".
-FX 6 should be set after FX 5 has been used to select the printer type.
+The most common requirement is to ignore line feed which has an ASCII code of 10.

+$\star$ F X 6,10 will set it to ignore line feeds. $\star$ F X 6 should be set after $\star$ F X 5 has been used to select the printer type.
 The default is to ignore line feeds.

-Thus the complete set up sequence for a Serial printer running at 1200 baud and which does not require "line feeds" would be:
+The complete set up sequence for a serial printer running at 1200 baud and which does not require line feeds would be:

-FX 5,2 - serial printer
+\FX 5,2 Serial printer.

-FX 8,4 - 1200 baud
+\FX 8,4 1200 baud.

-FX 6,10 - no line feeds (default so it may be omitted)
+\FX 6,10 No line feeds (default so it may be omitted).